TRASAL/frbpoppy/README.rst

 ******************
-How do you use it?
+How do I use it?
 ******************
 Well, that's where things get more interesting.